eduncan911/podcast/README.md

 This method takes the "itunes overrides" approach to populating itunes tags according to the overrides rules in the specification.
-This not only complies completely with iTunes parsing rules; but, it also displays what is possible to be set on an individial eposide level - if you wish to have more fine grain control over your content.
+This not only complies completely with iTunes parsing rules; but, it also displays what is possible to be set on an individual episode level - if you wish to have more fine grain control over your content.

 This method imposes strict validation of the Item being added to confirm to Podcast and iTunes specifications.

 Article minimal requirements are:

 * Title
 * Description
 * Link

 Audio, Video and Downloads minimal requirements are:

 * Title
 * Description
 * Enclosure (HREF, Type and Length all required)

 The following fields are always overwritten (don't set them):

 * GUID
 * PubDateFormatted
 * AuthorFormatted